WarwickNew/Learning-with-texts-docker/README.md

 # Learning with texts - docker image
 ## Building
-Fist make sure you have docker installed and available in PATH for your os.
+First make sure you have docker installed and available in PATH.

 Then we need to download and unzip learning with texts, this simple deployment script works with version 2.0.2.
 The directory should look like this once you're done.

-`Dockerfile LICENSE LWT_INSTALLATION.txt README.md README.txt deploy.sh lwt_v_2_0_2.zip run.sh`
+`Dockerfile LICENSE LWT_INSTALLATION.txt README.md README.txt deploy.sh
+lwt_v_2_0_2.zip run.sh`

 Feel free to adapt the files in this repo to work with later versions.

 Next we need to make sure a docker volume is created for the image to use.
-This is to make sure you don't lose you progress if the image stops running or needs to be relaunched..
+This is to make sure you don't lose your progress if the image stops running or needs to be relaunched.

 ```bash
 # docker volume create lwt-database